 Control How Your App Lists Appear on the Start Menu

-By default, your Start menu displays several of your recently installed and most used apps on the left-hand side, followed by a list of all the apps installed on your system.
+By default, your Start menu displays several of your recently installed, most used, and suggested apps, followed by a list of all the apps installed on your system.

 If you don’t like these—say you’d rather just see your full list of apps without having to scroll for it—all three sections are easy to turn off.
 Head to Settings > Personalization > Start.
 Look for the “Show app list in Start menu,” “Show recently added apps,” and “Show most used apps” options and turn off any you don’t want to see on your Start menu.

 Choose Which Folders Appear on the Start Menu

-The User, Settings, and Power options are now tucked away in a tiny column on the far left of the Start menu.
+The User, Documents, Pictures, Settings, and Power options are now tucked away in a tiny column on the far left of the Start menu.
 Click the button at the top left of the Start menu to expand this column.

 You can see those same options with their full names and also a lot of nice, inviting open space above them.
 You can add stuff to that space.